-The decline in their population is more noticeable in the southern counties where agriculture and other land uses have degraded water quality in the rivers they occupy or once occupied.
-They strongly prefer clear (non-turbid) but tannin stained water.
+The decline in the Wood Turtle population is more noticeable in the southern counties where agriculture and other land uses have degraded water quality in the rivers they occupy or once occupied.
+They strongly prefer clear (non-turbid) but tannin-stained water.
 This turtle is associated with warm, cool and cold water streams.
-Their terrestrial habitats include lowland hardwood forests, riparian shrub communities (e.g. alder thickets and willow brush) and open meadows, although they will frequently use upland deciduous and coniferous forests to forage during the summer months.
+Their terrestrial habitats include lowland hardwood forests, riparian shrub communities (e.g., alder thickets and willow brush) and open meadows, although they will frequently use upland deciduous and coniferous forests to forage during the summer months.
 Open canopy (sunny) habitats close to the water are favored by females that are gestating eggs.
 Wood Turtles prefer to nest in sandy soils where vegetation is sparse or non-existent.
 In the northern half of their range, especially above Highway 8, most of the riverine habitats are surrounded by forests.
 Until very recently, there has been almost no work done to address the conservation and recovery of this turtle.
 As a result, many of the nesting areas that were once available have become overgrown by brush and tree growth.
 While it is not known how many of these nesting sites were created by human disturbances, the fact remains that they have become far too scarce.
 This has resulted in Wood Turtles becoming much more dependent on nesting at bridge crossings, where road corridors afford a narrow but often semi-suitable area of open sunny habitat where females can deposit their eggs, usually in road shoulders.
 A major consequence of relying on bridge crossings for nesting is significant adult female road mortality.
 The same can be said about roads that parallel streams that are close to the water (usually within several hundred feet).
 Sunny roadsides are magnets for turtle nesting and the results can be disastrous from a population perspective, especially for species like the Wood Turtle.
-Wood Turtle take 12-15+ years to reach maturity and species that are slow to mature and that are long lived (have the potential to lay eggs for decades) cannot withstand high adult mortality, especially of reproductive females.
-Population experts believe that slow to mature, long-lived species can only sustain perhaps 1-3% annual adult mortality, including natural mortality, and many Wood Turtle populations have been experiencing unsustainable road mortality for decades.
+Wood Turtles take 12 – 15+ years to reach maturity and species that are slow to mature and are long lived (have the potential to lay eggs for decades) cannot withstand high adult mortality, especially of reproductive females.
+Population experts believe that such species can only sustain perhaps 1 – 3% annual adult mortality, including natural mortality, and many Wood Turtle populations have been experiencing unsustainable road mortality for decades.

-To help address the issues of adult female road mortality and nest predation, a program was initiated in 2011 to begin creating new nesting sites and restoring of nest sites that have been lost or compromised by natural succession.
-Since 2011, Turtles For Tomorrow has been restoring and creating nesting sites to improve hatch rates, while also drawing female turtles away from roads.
-By 2013 we had restored or created eight nesting sites, and the numbers have steadily increased through the 2018 nesting season.
-We currently have 25 nest sites, and 24 of them are protected by electric fences designed to keep the majority of predators out while allowing turtles to use the sites.
+To help address the issues of adult female road mortality and nest predation, a program was initiated in 2011 to begin creating new nesting sites and restoring nest sites that have been lost or compromised by natural succession (plants growing up to brush or forest).
+Since 2011, Turtles For Tomorrow has restored and created nesting sites to improve hatch rates, while also drawing female turtles away from roads.
+By 2013 we had restored or created eight nesting sites, and the numbers have steadily increased through the present nesting season.
+We currently have 30 nest sites, and 26 of them are protected by electric fences designed to keep the majority of predators out while allowing turtles to use the sites.
+The other four sites are nest boxed that restrict meso-mammalian predators (medium-sized mammal predators, such as raccoons) from entering the sites.
 There is a huge need to get landowners who own land along occupied Wood Turtle rivers and streams to get involved in nest site protection.
-Turtles For Tomorrow is willing to work with and cost share with landowners to create more protected nesting sites
+Turtles For Tomorrow is willing to work with and cost share with landowners to create more protected nesting sites.

 You can also help by providing Turtles For Tomorrow with your observations of rare turtles and nesting sites.